Will I have to pay capital gains if I sell my house and buy another In Texas

 What Are the Common Misconceptions About Property Taxes?

-There are some mistaken ideas about property taxes that can be confusing:
+Some mistaken ideas about property taxes can be confusing:

-- Myth of Fixed Rates: Some people think tax rates never change, but they can go up or down each year because of local needs.
+• Myth of Fixed Rates: Some people think tax rates never change but can increase yearly because of local needs.

 Clearing up these misconceptions helps with financial planning and real estate duties.